Charles visits hospital’s record-breaking new operating theatre

 Charles also posed for a photo with a group of nurses, and waved to crowds of people gathered at the windows overlooking the new outdoor space.

-He said to one nurse “I don’t know how you do it” when she told him of the long hours they had worked during the pandemic.
+He said to one nurse “I don’t know how you do it”, when she told him of the long hours they worked during the pandemic.

+Louise Pennington, lead palliative care nurse, said: “I’m unbelievably proud of all our teams and for all they did during the pandemic to ensure compassionate and safe visiting for patients at the end of their lives.

+“We pulled together to focus on what matters most to our patients and having His Royal Highness here is great recognition of all we’ve been through.”

 Register for free to continue reading